VT-DevGiT/RpName/README.md

 # RpName
-This plugin are plugin for SCP sl servers under the [synapse loader](https://github.com/SynapseSL/Synapse).Plugin inspired by [Exiled Rp Name](https://github.com/babyboucher/RPNames/releases/tag/v1.6.0.0.1).
+This plugin are plugin for SCP sl servers under the [synapse loader](https://github.com/SynapseSL/Synapse).
+Plugin inspired by [Exiled Rp Name](https://github.com/babyboucher/RPNames).
 This plugin allows you to customize the name of the players according to their roles !

 ## Installation